TimerlanK/The-GitHub-History-of-the-Scala-Language/README.md

 The dataset includes the project history of Scala retrieved from Git and GitHub as a set of CSV files.

+#Skills
+* Data manipulation
+* Data Visualization
-### Skills - Data manipulation, Data Visualization, Importing and Cleaning Data
+* Importing and Cleaning Data